IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web_actions.md

    ```

 {% hint style="success" %}
-🎉 **Web Actions are cool!** As you can see, Web Actions are an awesome feature allowing you make your ACtions accessible on the web while controlling Content Types!
+🎉 **Web Actions are cool!** Web Actions are an awesome feature allowing you make your Actions accessible on the web while controlling Content Types.
+You can even generate HTML and other website content "on-the-fly" without hosting a content server!
 {% endhint %}